hopv/syng/README.md

 To render them beautifully, we recommend you use monospace Unicode fonts that support these characters, such as the following:
 - [**JuliaMono**](https://juliamono.netlify.app/)
-    + It has a very large Unicode cover and supports all the Unicode characters used in Syho's source code.
+    + It has a very large Unicode cover, including all the characters used in Syho's source code.
 - [**Menlo**](https://en.wikipedia.org/wiki/Menlo_(typeface))
     + It is preinstalled on Mac and pretty beautiful.
-Some characters (e.g., ⊢ and ⊨) are not supported.
+Some characters (e.g., `⊢`) are not supported.

 For example, in VS Code, you can use the following setting (in `settings.json`) to use Menlo as the primary font and fill in some gaps with JuliaMono.